The purpose of this module is to provide an introduction to the theory of condensed matter physics, with an emphasis on contemporary topics.

 Students will be able to critically use the learned techniques to analyse and comprehend condensed matter systems.
 Students will be able to operate in complex and specialised contexts that may be at the forefront of knowledge.

-There are no formal pre-requisites for this module, although we expect students taking this module to have background knowledge equivalent to the content of the following modules: 5CCP2242 Quantum Mechanics I; 6CCP3221 Quantum Mechanics II and 6CCP3402 Solid State Physics.
+There are no formal pre-requisites for this module, although we expect students taking this module to have background knowledge equivalent to the content of the following modules: 5CCP2242 Quantum Mechanics I and 6CCP3221 Quantum Mechanics II.

 3 hours of lectures